List of Dr. Stone characters: Kingdom of Science and Tsukasa Empire

 Mirai is the younger sister of Tsukasa.
 Prior to the Petrification, she was brain-dead following a car accident.
 During the "Communications" arc, Mirai was restored by Senku and the formula also healed Mirai.
 She was sad to see her brother go into cryosleep.
 During the "New America" arc, Mirai found that everybody lost their scars and used the Petrification Device to heal Tsukasa.
+She and Ruri join a fashion company together with Yuzuriha.